 Participation can be at any level, whether you grow just a few plants for fun, are a serious student of botany, or at any other stage in between.
 All members are valued as part of a friendly and cohesive social group.
 Apart from the immense pleasure and sense of satisfaction that raising and growing interesting plants brings, the BCSS also has another dimension in the struggle to protect the world's heritage of wild and cultivated cacti and other succulent plants from the various threats that the modern era poses.

 Many members chose to subscribe just for the publications rather than the activities.
 Our lavishly illustrated house journal, CactusWorld, is well worth the annual subscription alone.
-A yearbook, Bradleya, that has been published since 1983, contains the more technical articles and has set new standards of excellence for a botanical journal devoted to succulent plants.
-The BCSS is also a publisher of handbooks, usually on particular popular genera, and recently co-published the new definitive work on Aloes jointly with the Royal Botanic Gardens, Kew.
+A yearbook, Bradleya, which has been published since 1983, contains the more technical articles and has set new standards of excellence for a botanical journal devoted to succulent plants.
+The BCSS is also a publisher of handbooks, usually on particular popular genera, and is about to co-publish a new definitive work on Aloes jointly with the Royal Botanic Gardens, Kew.

-Our Forum provides an opportunity for members, particulalry in remote places, to take an active role in society by exchanging views, and to pose questions on any subject.
+Our Forum provides an opportunity for members – particularly those in remote places – to take an active role in the Society by exchanging view and posing questions on any subject.
 There is a library service, accessible by email, and a range of books, seeds and other items for sale.
 There are many opportunities to obtain common or unusual plants from other members, at branch meetings, shows and other events, and of course from your new Forum friends.
-The photo shows a busy scene in the sales area of our National Show.
+The photo shows a busy scene in the sales area of our 2008 National Show.

 Although the majority of our members are in the UK and Ireland we have a large overseas membership with members in more than 60 countries.
 Everyone is eligible to join.
 You can receive our high quality quarterly magazine by subscribing online with your debit/credit card.